ku-leuven-msec/BigBroker-Paper/README.md

 # Big broker is tracking you!
 A privacy assessment of large-scale location trace datasets

-This repository contains the implementation of the attack described in the paper "Big broker is tracking you!
+This repository contains the implementation of the methodology described in the paper "Big broker is tracking you!
 A privacy assessment of large-scale location trace datasets".

 ## Abstract